Priest Guide for the Mists of Pandaria

 - War Stomp might have some use when mobs/melee get too close, allowing you to escape.

 - Increased health isn’t increased by that much at high level, but is always nice.
-It’s about the same as several Stam gems.
+It’s about the same as three Stam gems.

 - Good with Herbalism